The World Before Her: A powerful film about the lives of women in a changing India

 Yet amid pageant dazzle and heated rhetoric, filmmaker Nisha Pahuja ensures the faces and voices of India’s young women remain front stage centre.
 As the contestants move through beauty boot camp, Pahuja travels to another corner of India to visit an annual camp for young girls run by the Durgha Vahini, the women’s wing of the militant fundamentalist movement.
 Through lectures and physical combat training, the girls learn what it means to be good Hindu women and how to fight against Islam, Christianity and Western influences by any means necessary.
 The Indian government says these camps promote terrorism and is trying to ban them.
 Until now, they have never been filmed.
 At the camp we meet a dynamic Durgha Vahini youth leader who has already fought on the front lines and says she is willing to die for her beliefs.
 Yet her passionate desire to work for the cause sparks constant household friction; her father insists she will marry and soon.

 Moving between the transformative action at both camps and the characters’ private lives, The World Before Her creates a lively, provocative portrait of the world’s largest democracy at a critical transitional moment.
 These young women may represent opposing extremes but in their hearts they share a common dream: to help shape the future of India as she meets the world before her.” –www.worldbeforeher.com

-Each month the library offers a screening of some of the latest hard hitting or informative releases for viewing and discussion on a Saturday afternoon.
+Each month the Creston Public Library offers a screening of some of the latest hard hitting or informative releases for viewing and discussion.
 Everyone is welcome, admittance is free, and there is no need to register.

 As with all of our documentaries: The views and statements expressed in this film are solely those of the film makers and the other contributors and do not necessarily reflect the views of the Creston Public Library.